 Tenure: A status of continuing appointment as a member of the faculty at UTSA.

 Tenure Titles: Except for the titles Regental Professor and Regents’ Research Scholar, the only titles to be used henceforth in which faculty members may hold tenure are as follows: (a) Professor and (b) Associate Professor.

 Tenure-Track Faculty (Untenured): A faculty position associated with a probationary appointment which can lead to tenure but which has not yet been granted tenure.
 Specific tenure-track titles are contained in HOP policy 2.02.
 Examples include Assistant Professor, Instructor, and Associate Professor hired without tenure.

 - Termination of a Tenured Faculty Member

-- Termination of the employment of a UTSA faculty member who has been granted tenure and of all other faculty members who hold an academic title as specified in HOP policy 2.02.A (“Tenure and Tenure Track Academic Titles”) before the expiration of the stated period of appointment, except as is otherwise provided in Regents’ Rule 31007, Number 2, Section 5: “Tenure, Probationary Service” and the Texas Education Code Section 51.943: “Renewal of Faculty Employment Contracts,” or by resignation or retirement, will be only for good cause shown.
-In each case the issue of good cause will be determined by the procedures provided in Regents’ Rule 31008: “Termination of the Faculty Member”.
+- Termination of the employment of a UTSA faculty member who has been granted tenure before the expiration of the stated period of appointment except for resignation or retirement will be only for good cause shown.
+Exceptions for all other faculty members who hold an academic title as specified in HOP policy 2.02.IXAI are provided in Regents’ Rule 31007, Number 2, Section 5: “Probationary Service) and the Texas Education Code Section 51.943: “Renewal of Faculty Employment Contracts”.
+In each case, the issue of good cause will be determined by the procedures provided in Regents’ Rule 31008 “Termination of a Faculty Member.”

 - If charges are made against a faculty member and the President of UTSA determines that the nature of the charges and the evidence are such that it is in the best interest of the institution to do so, the accused faculty member may be suspended with pay pending the completion of the hearing and the final decision by the Board of Regents.